opsani/servo-k8s/README.md

 Limitations:
 - works only on `deployment` objects, other types of controllers are not supported.
-- each container in a Deployment is treated as a separate `component`, however, the replicas setting cannot be controlled individually for the containers in the same deployment.
-If `replicas` is set for multi-container deployment and the values are different for different containers, the last one prevails and will be applied to the deployment (and thus to all of its containers).
+- each container in a Deployment is treated as a separate `component`, however, the `replicas` setting cannot be controlled individually for the containers in the same deployment.
+If `replicas` is set for multi-container deployment and the values are different for different containers, the resulting adjustment becomes unpredictable.
+Please, define only one `replicas` setting per component-deployment.